Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 - A VPC across three availability zones in one region

-- A NAT gateway with EIP for private-subnet outbound to LLM APIs
+- A NAT Gateway with EIP for private-subnet outbound to LLM APIs

 - Three security groups stacked by tier (ALB → agent runtime → memory)